Another Pi1541

 I picked up another Commodore 64 breadbin model.
 It had a rough time in storage from the looks of it.
 The system has been in a damp dirty storage area, there were several of them being sold by the same person, in similar conditions along with some other old 80s era computers like Apple ii systems.
 I guess they were stored in a basement somewhere that had some real water/moisture problems.

 As you can see from the outside it is a bit dirty, and some keys were missing.
 This was I think the second best looking of the batch.
 Below you can see the inside, the paper shield was a mess, black mildew along the bottom.
 A good bit of dirt inside.
 After seeing it in the bag, I decided I wasn’t even opening it inside.
 So I took it out back and opened it there.
 I removed the cardboard shield and it went strait to the trash can.
-The case we taken apart and hosed down to get the worst of the dirt off.
+The case was then hosed down to get the worst of the dirt off.
 I wiped the keyboard down a bit and the board before taking them in.
 The case parts went it the tub and got a really good scrubbing.

 I removed the RF Shield and cleaned the board with some 91% IPA.
 It turns out to be a bit of an interesting board.
-Yes the screws are mostly rusty, the RF Shield and Cartridge port plate tells a tail of too much water too.
+Yes the screws are mostly rusty, the RF Shield and Cartridge port plate tells a tale of too much water too.
 On close inspection the board looks ok for the most part, the legs of some of the components are rusted, I clipped a them and the tips just fell off.
 This board has obviously been worked on in the past.
 The inner cardboard sheet that was above the bottom RF Shield went strait to the trash, it was about as awful as the upper cardboard shield..
 I kind of like this brass looking shield, but without the cardboard to go with it, I won’t be reinstalling it.
 I don’t care enough to make a new cardboard piece.

 You may notice the wires in the above picture.
 This is a 326298 Rev A board.
 An early board that only has the 5 Pin Video port.
 This board was built in 82 based on the unsocketed chips.
 The board had extensive work done to it.
 All of the main chips are socketed.
 They are all dated second half of 84.
-The 5 Pin Video port was replaced with a full 8 Pin Video port.
+The 5 Pin Video port was replaced with the later 8 Pin Video port.
 There are two wires running off from that port, and various cut traces on the top and bottom to separate out the additional pins.
 I think in the VIC II area there were possibly some other changes.
-The VIC II area cage was (and still is) rather rusted as well as the RF modulator top plate, and the RF Rca port was all rusted.
+The VIC II area cage was (and still is) rather rusted as well as the RF modulator top plate, and the RF RCA Port was all rusted.

 So after the ipa bath I hooked up the board.